aileot/vim-foldpeek/README.md

 ## Features

-- You can skip lines to peek which have few information.
+- You can peek another line, skipping lines which have few information.

   > Set skip-pattern in g:foldpeek#skip_patterns or b:foldpeek_skip_patterns.
   > The default is `'^[\-=/{!* ]*$'`.